-It was the XII jazz award season for Estonian Jazz Union and Jazzkaar.
+It was the XII jazz award season for Jazz Estonia and Jazzkaar.
 A whole new category was added – Estonian jazz composers – to give recognition to fresh works from Estonia.
 Kristjan Randalu won the first award.
 Danske Jazz Award 2018 went to double bass player Mihkel Mälgand.
 Saxophone player Lauri Kadalipp got the Young Jazz Talent title and the honour of being named the Jazz Promoter was shared between Vision Festival and the director of Saue Music School Kristiina Liivik.
 Kirke Karja Quartet was the Best Jazz Ensemble of 2018.

 Estonian Dream Big Band got company: a new and ambitious big band New Wind Jazz Orchestra was born.
 Its leaders are young and talented musicians Lauri Kadalipp and Sten Valdmaa.